Revealing the diversity of Type IIn supernova progenitors through their environments: Relation with the SN peak magnitudes

 \subsection{``Normal'' SNe~IIn}

 The majority of SNe~IIn share a typical peak magnitude in the range of $-19.5<M_{\rm peak}<-15.5$~mag and are donated as ``Normal'' SNe~IIn (e.g., \citealp{2014Richardson,2025Pessi}).
 For their pre-SN mass loss, observational evidences suggest high rate of $\ge10^{-3}M_{\odot}\ {\rm yr}^{-1}$ (e.g. \citealp{2012Kiewe,2014Moriya}).
 The associated CSM is estimated to have a mass range of 0.5--8~$M_{\odot}$, extending to radii of tens of AU (e.g., \citealp{2025Ransome}).
 Interestingly, these ``Normal'' SNe~IIn are observed across all three environment classes.
-This diversity suggests a wide range of progenitor population ages and initial masses.
-This indicates that their CSM properties are insensitive to the initial mass, or that the final CSM results from multiple physical mechanisms.
+This spread suggests a broad distribution of progenitor ages and initial mass, indicating that their CSM properties are insensitive to the initial mass.
+This picture challenges scenarios in which a dominant, mass‑dependent process (such as pulsation‑driven superwinds; \citealp{2010Yoon}) solely governs the pre‑explosion mass loss.
+It is also possible that binary‑mediated mass loss, where system parameters (e.g., mass ratio, orbital separation) play the decisive role, produce the observed diversity without requiring a narrow range of progenitor masses.